sdbabhishek/NAS-Raspberrypi-/README.md

-7. Restating the Samba :
+8. Restating the Samba :
 sudo /etc/init.d/samba restart

-8. If you want it to run on each boot :
+9. If you want it to run on each boot :

    i) create a executable file as follows:

 sudo gedit /usr/bin/zz.sh

 and paste the code

 #!/bin/bash
 sudo /etc/init.d/samba restart

   ii)Change permission to executable as:

 sudo chmod +x /usr/bin/zz.sh

   iii) Reboot the device

 sudo reboot

-NOTE- since external drive is mounted after the boot,you will not be able
+NOTE- since external drive is mounted after the boot,So you will not be able
-      to acess hdd/external storage.
+      to acess hdd/external storage after reboot.
-      After each boot you have to mount external storage. so run this command in terminal after boot up
+      So After each boot you have to mount external storage. so run this command in terminal after boot up

 sudo mount /dev/sda1 /External

-9. Open This PC / My_Computer and click on Network in LHS below.
+9. Open This PC / My_Computer and click on Network in Left Hand Side at bottom.
 You'll see RP2

     					**ENJOY**